brij-mohan-singh/node-interview-question/Eloquent-orm.md

 In this example, we've demonstrated a one-to-many relationship between User and Post models.
 A user can have multiple posts, and each post belongs to a single user.

+# morphOne or morphTo relationships
+In Laravel's Eloquent ORM, morphOne and morphTo are used to establish polymorphic relationships between models.
+Polymorphic relationships allow a model (the "child" model) to belong to more than one other model (the "parent" models) on a single association.
+This is useful when you have scenarios where a model can belong to different types of entities.

+## morphTo Relationship:
+The morphTo relationship is used on the child model to indicate that it belongs to one of several possible parent models.
+It doesn't define the relationship itself, but rather serves as the inverse of the polymorphic relationship.
+It allows the child model to morph into any of the possible parent models based on the type and ID stored in the database.

+Example:
+Consider a Comment model that can belong to various types of content such as Post, Video, and Image.

+            class Comment extends Model
+            {
+                public function commentable()
+                {
+                    return $this->morphTo();
+                }
+            }
+## morphOne Relationship:
+The morphOne relationship is used on the parent model to define a one-to-one polymorphic relationship.
+It establishes a relationship where the parent model can have only one instance of the related model type.

+**Example**:
+Continuing with the previous example, if we want to associate one Profile with different types of users such as User, Admin, and Customer, we can define the relationship like this:

+            class Profile extends Model
+            {
+                public function profileable()
+                {
+                    return $this->morphTo();
+                }
+            }

+            class User extends Model
+            {
+                public function profile()
+                {
+                    return $this->morphOne(Profile::class, 'profileable');
+                }
+            }

+            class Admin extends Model
+            {
+                public function profile()
+                {
+                    return $this->morphOne(Profile::class, 'profileable');
+                }
+            }

+            class Customer extends Model
+            {
+                public function profile()
+                {
+                    return $this->morphOne(Profile::class, 'profileable');
+                }
+            }

+In this example, Profile model morphs into different types of parent models (User, Admin, Customer) based on the type and ID stored in the database.

+Summary:
+morphTo: Used on the child model to indicate it belongs to one of several possible parent models.
+morphOne: Used on the parent model to establish a one-to-one polymorphic relationship with a child model.
+These relationships provide flexibility when dealing with models that can belong to multiple other models.
+They simplify the management of complex data structures and make it easier to work with relational data in Laravel applications.

 ## Types of Polymorphic Relationships:

 **morphTo**, **morphMany**, or **morphToMany** relationships in Eloquent